 - A1.
 Identify different types of business organizations, their characteristics, economic activities and management functions and skills needed to deal with various environmental factors. - A2.Outline the general framework of information systems (micro and macro) and their influence on decision making. - A3.
 Identify the basic accounting knowledge and its relationship with related disciples - A4 Recognize the determinants of the accounting theory, standards and applications. - A5.
-Identify different accounting rules and judgments - A6.
-Outline steps of feasibility study preparation for projects, evaluation of assets, liabilities and methods for financial planning. - A7.
-Explain the auditing of financial statements. - A8.
-Differentiate between stock exchange transactions (bonds, stocks). - A9.
-Label various users of accounting data and communicate such data effectively, as well as provide knowledgeable recommendations. - A10.
-Identify and explain circumstances providing for increased exposure to fraud and define preventative internal control measures. - A11.
-Outline legal frameworks of different organizations and the corresponding taxation frameworks.
+Explain the accounting cycle. - A6.
+Identify different accounting rules and judgments - A7.
+Outline steps of feasibility study preparation for projects, evaluation of assets, liabilities and methods for financial planning. - A8.
+Explain the auditing of financial statements. - A9.
+Differentiate between Stock Exchange transactions (bonds, stocks). - A10.
+Label various users of accounting data and communicate such data effectively, as well as provide knowledgeable recommendations. - A11.
+Identify and explain circumstances providing for increased exposure to fraud and define preventative internal control measures. - A12.
+Outline legal frameworks of different organizations and the corresponding taxation frameworks. - A13.
+Describe and explain the ethical and social responsibilities of accountants in ensuring the integrity of financial information